-Analysis Tools: Edited data are processed through an interactive analysis tool which displays data for all reports by item.
+Analysis Tools: Edited data are processed through an interactive analysis tool which displays all records together by item.
 The tool provides scatter plots, tables, charts, and special tabulations that allow the analyst to compare an individual record to similar records.
-Outliers and unusual data relationships become evident and RFO staff review them to determine if they are correct.
+Outliers, influential records, trends, and unusual data relationships become evident and RFO staff review them to determine its validity.
 The tool allows comparison to an operation's previously reported data to detect large changes in the operation.
-Data found to be in error are corrected, while accepted data are retained.
+Data found to be in error are corrected.